Rey Mysterio: Fashion

-Mysterio is a traditional luchador, his in ring name comes from his uncle and trainer Miguel Ángel López Díaz who wrestled under the name Rey Misterio.
+Mysterio is a traditional luchador; his ring name comes from his uncle and trainer Miguel Ángel López Díaz who wrestled under the name Rey Misterio.
 As in traditional lucha fashion Mysterio wears his trademark mask which has become an iconic part of his persona and in popular culture as a whole.
 He is known to wear different attire in every match and reportedly owns over 1,000 masks which he has worn throughout his career.
-Mysterios other gear usually consists of colorful pants, gloves, boots and either a sleeveless shirt or singlet although he has wrestled shirtless as well.
-Mysterio’s has also been known to make references to comic book characters with his attire some of these include Batman, The Flash and Wolverine.
+Mysterio's other gear usually consists of colorful pants, gloves, boots and either a sleeveless shirt or singlet although he has wrestled shirtless as well.
+Mysterio has also been known to make references to comic book characters, wearing the attire of Batman, The Flash, Wolverine, and others.